Section (botany)

 In botany, a section (sectio) is a taxonomic rank below the genus, but above the species.
-The subgenus, if present, is higher than the section; and the rank of series, if present, is below the section.
-Sections may in turn be divided into subsections.
+The subgenus, if present, is higher than the section, and the rank of series, if present, is below the section.
+Sections may in turn be divided into subsections (Latin: subsectio).

 Sections are typically used to help organise very large genera, which may have hundreds of species.
 A botanist wanting to distinguish groups of species may prefer to create a taxon at the rank of section or series to avoid making new combinations, i.e. many new binomial names for the species involved.